Snow White: The Fairest of Them All: Plot

-Snow White is saved by seven dwarfs, each named after the days of the week and possessing the power to transform into a rainbow to move from one place to another (but are only capable if all seven of them are present).
-The eldest is Sunday, who is a victim of one of Elspeth's spells that has left half of him as a garden gnome.
-The dwarfs allow Snow White to care for their home, though the dwarf Wednesday is initially suspicious.
-When Elspeth learns that Snow White is still alive, she prepares a poisoned apple and transforms into Snow White's deceased mother, Josephine, with the magic mirror the Green-Eyed One gave her.
-Aided by Monday, who is turned into a garden gnome afterward, Elspeth (disguised as Josephine) finds Snow White and convinces her to eat the enchanted and poisoned apple, which seemingly kills Snow White.
+Snow White is introduced to seven dwarfs each named after the days of the week and possessing the power to transform into a rainbow to move from one place to another (but are only capable of this if all seven of them are present).
+The eldest is Sunday, who is a victim of one of Elspeth's spells which left half of him as a garden gnome.
+The dwarfs allow Snow White to clean their home, though the dwarf Wednesday is initially suspicious.
+When Elspeth learns that Snow White is still alive, she prepares a poisoned apple and disguises herself as Snow White's deceased mother, Josephine.
+Aided by Monday after deceiving him into believing he would be restored (but instead turning him into a full gnome.
+Elspeth finds Snow White and convinces her to eat the poisoned apple, which seemingly kills her.

-With her task finished, Elspeth tries to use the mirror to become the Queen again but she instead reverts to her true form, even more loathsome than before.
-The Green-Eyed One appears and reveals that her evil deed has cost Elspeth her beauty.
+Elspeth is then turned back into her hideous former self once she attempts to use the mirror again.
+The Green-Eyed One appears and reveals that her evil deeds (moved by jealousy) have cost Elspeth her beauty, which is something he cannot undo.
+Angry at this revelation, Elspeth throws the mirror at the Green-Eyed One, but misses, breaking it in the process and fully trapping her in her true form.
 Meanwhile, the dwarfs, unable to revive Snow White, place her in a coffin of ice and leave her near Monday's statue.
-When she receives a kiss of true love from Prince Alfred (in his bear form) she is revived.
-The spells on Alfred, Sunday and Monday are broken and Elspeth's mirrors shatter, freeing John.
-Elspeth is cornered and killed by the gnomes she had turned to stone, who have been released from their enchantments.
-Freed from Elspeth, the Green-Eyed One is able to go his way.
+When she receives a kiss of true love from Prince Alfred (still in his bear form), she is revived.
+The spells cast upon Alfred, Sunday and Monday are broken and Elspeth's mirrors shatter, freeing John.
+Elspeth is also freed but is cornered and killed by the gnomes she had turned to stone, who have been released from their enchantments.
+Freed from Elspeth, the Green-Eyed One departs.
 Snow White and Alfred live happily ever after while the dwarfs decide to move on to find Sleeping Beauty.